When Creative and Media Collaborate, Everyone Benefits

 Understanding A/B testing, media concepts, process, terminologies, and formulas change our perspective on how we are designing.
 It moves the lens from design as aesthetic to design as science.

 Through research, optimization, and measurement, the media team adds an analytic layer to the creative process.
 You could say that they use data much like designers use colors and pixels.
 Creatives often frame opinions with “this variation feels more successful”, and the media team can frame the same sentiment with facts: “this variation out-performed all others.”

-We have to remember that we are creating complimentary work to the media and content teams’ strategic agendas.
+We have to remember that we are creating complementary work to the media and content teams’ strategic agendas.
 We are agents for improvement upon the message to the consumer.
 A message shouldn’t be tripping over the designer .
-Understanding media goals/processes should be a step we take to become better designers in in the commercially-driven world.
+Understanding media goals/processes should be a step we take to become better designers in the commercially-driven world.

 We have to be proactive in asking the questions in the face of new projects, but also proactive in asking ourselves.
 When you are active in the process, everyone dances in step.
-Good team chemistry, understanding, and empathy become renewable resources that feed back into themselves.
+Good team chemistry, understanding, and empathy become renewable resources that feedback into themselves.
 When creative and media teams talk, everyone benefits!